Authentic Recipe for Korean Mixed Rice with Vegetables

 Cooking Tips

-Rice With Vegetables
+Rice with Vegetables

-Close-up: the glistening grains of short rice, the unsung hero.
+Close-up: The glistening grains of short rice, the unsung hero.

 First, don’t be intimidated by the gochujang (Korean red chili paste)!
 I’ll admit I was a bit nervous to cook with this totally new ingredient at first.
 But really, it adds the most wonderful sweet, savory and spicy kick.
 Just start with a couple tablespoons and adjust from there to your desired level of heat.